 In our final episode, Dong Hoon walks toward the restobar, not knowing that Ji An is about to drop some shocking news.

 So I’ve been emphasizing how safe Dong Hoon feels here, and how he lets his inner self come through.
 This all comes to a head in this scene, as he reveals his feelings for Ji An mostly through his facial expressions and just a couple of times through his words.
-Ji An has consistently been open about her feelings – but he has always been a bit of a wild card.
+Ji An has been consistently open about her feelings – but he has always been a bit of a wild card.
 Tonight, though, Dong Hoon expresses his longing and regret:

 He doesn’t want her to leave.
 And he doesn’t want to just run into Ji An by chance: